kevinyu0506/academic-kickstart/content/project/pic-me.md

 +++
-title = "A simple weather forecast application follows the MVP architecture" date = 2018-01-05T19:31:39+08:00 draft = false
+title = "A photo edit application allows user to paint on the picture easily" date = 2018-04-29T19:24:05+08:00 draft = false

 # Tags: can be used for filtering projects.